-- D05.18.01.
-The following pipe materials are approved subject to minimum cover and installation requirements stated by the manufacturer: - Steel reinforced concrete pipe and culverts to AS4058; and - Fibre Reinforced pipes to AS4139.; and - Corrugated polypropylene pipes to AS/NZS 5065.
+- Steel reinforced concrete pipe and culverts to AS4058; and - Fibre Reinforced pipes to AS4139.; and - Corrugated polypropylene pipes to AS/NZS 5065.
 Up to 600mm maximum diameter.
-For use in urban areas only. - Unplasticised Poly Vinyl Chloride (uPVC) pipes to AS/NZS 1254. - Other pipes will be considered subject to individual Local Government Authority approval.
+For use in urban areas only. - Unplasticised Poly Vinyl Chloride (uPVC) pipes to AS/NZS 1254. - Other pipes will be considered subject to individual Council approval.